amirfhg/LLM_LitReview/README.md

-The preparation of training data and its strucure can be found in 'prepare_finetuning_dataset.py' in this repository.
+The preparation of training data and its structure can be found in 'prepare_finetuning_dataset.py' in this repository.

 # Evaluation Strategy